How and why was Wrangell-St. Elias National Park & Preserve made?

 An on-line version of the Junior Ranger Program is available on this website along with many other cool things for kids.

-A variety of Park Ranger guided walks and programs are available at Wrangell-St. Elias visitor stations daily during the summer months.
+A variety of guided walks and programs led by park rangers are available at Wrangell-St. Elias visitor centers daily during the summer months.
 Check the schedule...

-Are tours of Kennecott National Historic Landmark available?
+Are tours of Kennecott Mines National Historic Landmark available?